 Communication is vital in any relationship we have.
 Imagine going for days on end (or months even) without talking to your spouse.
 I’m fairly certain the relationship would suffer!
 You can’t have a relationship with someone you don’t talk to!

-2) Prayer allows me to fully surrender my cares to God.
+- Prayer allows us to fully surrender our cares to God.

 It’s easy to assume that all of our prayers need to be positive and full of praise.
 Now we don’t want to be complainers, but I also believe it is important for us to feel free to “vent” our cares to God.